SayHomeBuy.com Logo

 Your down payment can be in the form of cash or the resale equity value of a prior home.

-So how much up-front cash will you need to close on your mortgage:
+So how much up-front cash will you need:

 you need at least 20% of the home purchase price to avoid PMI or other fees